Mustafa44536/sql-mustafa-mahamud-de24/README.md

 # sql course using duckdb

-test
-test 2